 The signs and symptoms of your 'nervous breakdown' are an indication that you have reached your limit, not that you're going mad!
 You're just at breaking point - completely 'stressed out' and at the 'end of your tether'.

 There's a limit to us all and there's a limit to how much you can cope with too.
-Maybe life has just thrown too much at you and/or you resources - internal and/or external - have become depleted.
-You can no longer deal with all that stress.
+Maybe life has just thrown too much at you, and/or your resources - internal and/or external - have become depleted.
+You can no longer deal with all that stress and you feel you're falling apart.

 I'm aiming above all to reassure you.
 By the end of the three parts of this article you will know: